pranavishal/Rock-Stars/README.md

 # Fuel-Crashers
-C# Code used in creating the Android mobile game "Fuel Crashers"
+C# Code used with Unity in creating the Android mobile game "Fuel Crashers"

 In this project, I lead a team of 5 people and was the lead in:
  - OOP Programming